-The University's official Financial Receivables System (Student Financial System in zzusis) provides automated receivables processing for University departments.
-See 30.57 for information about accessing and using the Student Financial System (zzusis).
+The University's official Financial Receivables System (Student Financial System in myWSU) provides automated receivables processing for University departments.
+See 30.57 for information about accessing and using the Student Financial System (myWSU).

-If zzusis does not meet the business requirements of a department, the department may request that the Controller's Office approve the use of an independent receivables system.
+If myWSU does not meet the business requirements of a department, the department may request that the Controller's Office approve the use of an independent receivables system.

 The following procedures apply to all University departments providing goods and services to non-University clients on a credit basis.